-Cherry Plum (Prunus cerasifera)
+Bird Cherry (Prunus padus)

 The Hedge Fund

 All the trees are two years old and approximately 60-90cms (2 to 3 feet) high.
-They will be supplied together with a guidance sheet on how to plant and to look after them.
+They will be supplied together with a guidance sheet on how to plant and look after them.

 Please note the Free Tree and Hedge Fund schemes are open to North West Leicestershire residents.
 If you live outside the district please contact your local council to see if they operate a similar scheme.